Chapter 11, Title 11, United States Code: Automatic stay

-Like other forms of bankruptcy, petitions filed under chapter 11 invoke the automatic stay of § 362.
-The automatic stay requires all creditors to cease collection attempts, and makes many post-petition debt collection efforts void or voidable.
-Under some circumstances, some creditors, or the United States Trustee, can request the court convert the case into a liquidation under chapter 7, or appoint a trustee to manage the debtor's business.
-The court will grant a motion to convert to chapter 7 or appoint a trustee if either of these actions is in the best interest of all creditors.
-Sometimes a company will liquidate under chapter 11 (perhaps in a 363 sale), in which the pre-existing management may be able to help get a higher price for divisions or other assets than a chapter 7 liquidation would be likely to achieve.
+Like other forms of bankruptcy, petitions filed under Chapter 11 invoke the automatic stay of § 362.
+The automatic stay requires all creditors to cease collection attempts, making many post-petition debt collection efforts void or voidable.
+Under some circumstances, some creditors, or the United States Trustee, can request the court convert the case into a liquidation under Chapter 7 or appoint a trustee to manage the debtor's business.
+The court will grant a motion to convert to Chapter 7 or appoint a trustee if either of these actions is in the best interest of all creditors.
+Sometimes, a company will liquidate under Chapter 11 (perhaps in a 363 sale), in which the pre-existing management may be able to help get a higher price for divisions or other assets than a Chapter 7 liquidation would be likely to achieve.
 Section 362(d) of the Bankruptcy Code allows the court to terminate, annul, or modify the continuation of the automatic stay as may be necessary or appropriate to balance the competing interests of the debtor, its estate, creditors, and other parties in interest and grants the bankruptcy court considerable flexibility to tailor relief to the exigencies of the circumstances.
 Relief from the automatic stay is generally sought by motion and, if opposed, is treated as a contested matter under Bankruptcy Rule 9014.
 A party seeking relief from the automatic stay must also pay the filing fee required by 28 U.S.C.A. § 1930(b).

 Executory contracts

 In the new millennium, airlines have fallen under intense scrutiny for what many see as abusing Chapter 11 bankruptcy as a tool for escaping labor contracts, usually 30–35% of an airline's operating cost.
 Every major US airline has filed for Chapter 11 since 2002.
 In the space of 2 years (2002–2004) US Airways filed for bankruptcy twice leaving the AFL–CIO, pilot unions and other airline employees claiming the rules of Chapter 11 have helped turn the United States into a corporatocracy.
 The trustee or debtor-in-possession is given the right, under § 365 of the Bankruptcy Code, subject to court approval, to assume or reject executory contracts and unexpired leases.
-The trustee or debtor-in-possession must assume or reject an executory contract in its entirety, unless some portion of it is severable.
+The trustee or debtor-in-possession must assume or reject an executory contract in its entirety unless some portion of it is severable.
 The trustee or debtor-in-possession normally assumes a contract or lease if it is needed to operate the reorganized business or if it can be assigned or sold at a profit.
 The trustee or debtor-in-possession normally rejects a contract or lease to transform damage claims arising from the nonperformance of those obligations into a prepetition claim.
-In some situations, rejection can also limit the damages that a contract counterparty can claim against the debtor.
+In some situations, rejection can limit the damages a contract counterparty can claim against the debtor.